Five Fingers Strand

 ItemDetails

-AccessFrom Malin Village, follow the R238 north for about 7 minutes.
-Look for signs to Lagg or Five Fingers Strand.
-The road is narrow but well‑maintained.
+AccessFrom Malin Village, follow the R238 north for approximately 7 minutes.
+Signage for Lagg or Five Fingers Strand marks the turn-off.

 Opening hoursOpen 24 hours, year-round.

-AccessibilityThe approach involves a steep, uneven path and limited parking; the site is not wheelchair‑friendly.
+AccessibilityThe approach involves uneven, sandy ground and limited parking.
+The site is not wheelchair-friendly.

-Best time to visitEarly morning or late afternoon for softer light and fewer visitors; the viewpoint is spectacular at sunset.
+Best time to visitEarly morning or late afternoon for optimal light and quieter conditions.
+Check tide times if planning to walk near the stacks.

 Safety & Tides